 Breath the ancient practice

-I was gifted a book quite some time ago.
+I was gifted a book quite some time ago a wonderful book

 I thought to share snippets of insights as I have been drawn to learn more about Breathwork .

-Once I began reading I realized this is not a how to manual of Breathwork techniques.
+Once I began reading the book, I realized this is not a how to manual of Breathwork techniques.

 But providing a high level insight of the different methods, the origins and techniques.

-Which I found was fascinating as I am reading the book.
+Which I found fascinating as I continued to read the book.

 What I learned is that in today’s realm of healing modalities,